 Where do silverfish come from?

 There are various ways in which you could end up with a silverfish infestation.
-Once you have been infested though, it can be difficult to get rid of them because they move around a lot and are quick on their feet.
+Once you have been infested, it can be difficult to get rid of them because they can range widely in search of food and move quickly to a new hiding spot when disturbed.
+This makes it hard to find the source of the infestation.

 So, where do silverfish come from?

-Silverfish are often brought into homes in damp boxes and containers that have been stored in dark, damp areas such as sheds and garages.
-However, they are also attracted to places such as damp basements or crawl spaces.
-And because of their small size, they are able to get into your home through small cracks in the foundation as well as through gaps in doors and windows with relative ease.
+Silverfish are often brought into homes in containers or books that have been stored in dark, damp areas such as sheds and garages.
+However, they are also attracted to dark, damp, secluded places such as basements, attics, or crawl spaces.

-So it is well worth making sure that all cracks and crevices are sealed up to reduce the risk of an infestation.
-Additionally, If you leave dirty dishes out, this could also attract these pests because they love food and can often be found in kitchens.
+Make sure to seal any cracks and crevices to reduce the risk of an infestation.
+Additionally, dirty dishes could also attract silverfish in search of food.

 Can they cause health problems?